Japan in September: A Wonderful Time to Visit For Tourists

 September is the peak of the typhoon season in Japan, which means you should be prepared for heavy rain, strong winds, and possible transportation disruptions.

-Typhoons can hit any part of Japan, but the southern islands such as Okinawa and Kyushu are more prone to typhoons than the rest of the country.
+Typhoons can hit any part of Japan, but the southern islands, such as Okinawa and Kyushu, are more prone to them than the rest of the country.

-Even in Tokyo and other major cities, you may experience heavy rainfall and strong winds during a typhoon.
+You may experience heavy rainfall and strong winds during a typhoon in Tokyo and other major cities.

-If you’re planning to travel to Japan in September, it’s important to keep an eye on the weather forecast and typhoon warnings.
+If you’re planning to travel to Japan in September, it’s important to monitor the weather forecast and typhoon warnings.

 Places to Visit